 MA Final Examination

 Candidates for the M.A. degree must pass a final oral examination administered by the student’s M.A.
 Committee of three faculty members, at least two of whom are tenured or tenure-track members of the Department of East Asian Studies.
 The primary focus of this examination will be the student’s master’s paper, thesis or exam.
 The student will be asked to explain and defend the work.
 Committee members may also ask the student to explain the relationship between the final project and course materials covered during study for the Master’s degree.
 When the student has adequately incorporated in the paper or thesis the changes suggested as a result of the examination, and the principal advisor has signed to certify that the thesis or paper is acceptable as fulfilling departmental requirements, then a copy of the student’s completed thesis or paper will be presented for the files of the department.
-See the Graduate Catalog for further information.
+See the Graduate College for further information.

 MA Program (China/Japan Area MA and General MA)